nvpinkham/Dysautonomia/README.md

 ### Time estimates for R scripts associated with each figure:

- figure 1:
+ figure 1:\
-  a. < 10 sec. /n
+  a. < 10 sec.\
   b.
-10 - 15 minutes for permutation analysis * change number "num.perm" to run few permutations to speed up process \n
+10 - 15 minutes for permutation analysis * change number "num.perm" to run few permutations to speed up process\
   c.
-10 - 15 minutes for permutation analysis \n
+10 - 15 minutes for permutation analysis
   d. < 10 sec.
   e. < 10 sec.